 Develop on your laptop and then scale the same Python code elastically across hundreds of nodes or GPUs on any cloud — with no changes.

-Get early release chapters of the first and only comprehensive book on Ray and its ecosystem.Watch now
+Learning Ray is the first and only comprehensive book on Ray and its growing ecosystem.Download now

 New to Ray?
-Jump-start your learning with this free hands-on tutorial on Ray Core.Watch the tutorial
+Jump-start your learning with our "Getting Started" guide.Read now

 Ray translates existing Python concepts to the distributed setting, allowing any serial application to be easily parallelized with minimal code changes